hyperledger/web3j-openapi/README.md

 [![Build Status](https://travis-ci.org/web3j/web3j-openapi.svg?branch=master)](https://travis-ci.org/web3j/web3j-openapi)

 Web3j-OpenAPI is a [OpenAPI](https://swagger.io/specification/) client and server generator from [Solidity](https://solidity.readthedocs.io/) smart contracts. it provides a way to interact with the Ethereum blockchain via simple and intuitive HTTP requests, abstracting the coding layer.
 These interactions can be done using :
-- plain HTTP requests
+- Plain HTTP requests
-- via the Swagger-UI, which is generated with every project
+- Via the Swagger-UI, which is generated with every project
 - A client application utilizing the `webj3-openapi-client` client implementation

 The workflow can be summed in the following steps: